 Employee Recognition Program Pre-Launch Checklist

-This is Part 1 of a three-part series.
-It focuses on activities that support your recognition program launch and is comprised of fundamentals, stakeholder communications and pre-launch to-dos.
-Part 2 and 3 have not yet been published.
-We’re working on that.
+This piece focuses on activities that support your recognition program launch and is comprised of fundamentals, stakeholder communications and pre-launch to-dos.

 This checklist is a direct reflection of how we onboard TemboSocial Recognition customers.
 Note: This guide assumes that your program has been greenlit and you’re at either the vendor-selection or planning stage.